acadevmy/redis-patterns-cookbook/README.md

 &nbsp;

 ### 🚀 Redis Patterns Console (Angular SPA) 🚀
-You can try and go into the deep of[Redis](https://redis.io/)and its patterns with an interactive (and reactive) online console!
+You can try and go into the deep of [Redis](https://redis.io/) and its patterns with an interactive (and reactive) online console!
 Visit [https://acadevmy.github.io/redis-patterns-console](https://acadevmy.github.io/redis-patterns-console) and enjoy it!

 [_Redis Patterns Console_](https://acadevmy.github.io/redis-patterns-console) is an Angular SPA and an open-source project, so you can contribute if you wish.